-For the current year, applicants for forgivable loans under the PILRAP must have received their JD degree from RWU Law in years 2015 through 2018 (see chart below) and fulfill the qualifying employment test described below.
+For the current year, applicants for forgivable loans under the PILRAP must have received their JD degree from RWU Law, must apply to initially enter the PILRAP within the first 5 years following graduation and fulfill the qualifying employment test described below.
 A qualifying applicant must agree to be continuously employed in the field of public interest law for the 12 months for which they are funded.